 Figure 1.4: Test bench used to validate "reduced order solid bodies" using an APA95ML.

-Picture of the bench is shown in (a).
-Schematic is shown in (b).
+The designed excitation signal is then generated and both input and output signals are synchronously acquired.
+From the obtained input and output data, the frequency response functions were derived.
 To improve the quality of the obtained frequency domain data, averaging and windowing were used [7, chap.
 13].

-The obtained frequency response functions from $V_a$ to $V_s$ and to y are compared with the theoretical predictions derived from the multi-body model in Figure 1.5.
+The obtained frequency response functions from V_a to V_s and to y are compared with the theoretical predictions derived from the multi-body model in Figure 1.5.